 If you are looking to rent a room, check out the following sites for flatmate-wanted ads:

 Christchurch comprises 27 inner suburbs situated close to the town centre and 61 suburbs further away from the town.
-Here are some popular inner-city suburbs:
+Here are some popular inner-city suburbs.
+To give you an idea of how much rent costs from suburb to suburb, we've published the median rent in each suburb:

 The central city has many new areas attracting renters back into living between the four avenues that make up the city centre.
 The area around Latimer Square and Hereford Street has experienced a lot of rebuilding over the past few years.
 For those looking for a townhouse to rent, the city centre has plenty of options.
 Across the river, Kilmore Street to Bealey Avenue has plenty of rental options.

 Fendalton is one of Christchurch’s most exclusive and expensive neighbourhoods.
-Situated close to Hagley Park, the houses and large, and the streets are leafy.
+Situated close to Hagley Park, the houses are large, and the streets are leafy.

 St Albans, Edgeware and Merivale are all situated north of Bealey Avenue and are popular suburbs with renters.
-Merivale and Edgeware both have shopping centres, including supermarkets and general convenience, food and takeaway shops.
+Merivale and Edgeware both have shopping centres, including supermarkets, general convenience stores, and food and takeaway shops.

 These suburbs have a wide range of rentals, including apartments, townhouses, and single-storey detached homes.
-A two-bedroom home's average rent is $470-$550 per week and $550-$675 for a 3-bedroom home per week.
+The average price of rent in this area is $450 and $630.

 Situated on the east coast of Christchurch, Sumner is a seaside suburb known for its beautiful beach and laid-back lifestyle.